jmlarios/FutClub-Manager/README.md

 ## Prerequisites
 1. **JDK 17** on your PATH (`java -version` should report 17.x).
 2. **Apache Maven 3.9+** (`mvn -version`).
-3. No extra database install is required—the app creates `frontend/data/futclub.db` automatically.
+3. No extra database install is required—the app creates `futclub.db` automatically in the working directory on first run.

 ## Project Layout
 ```